esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * **Example:** `host = "anotherhost.com"`

 `scope` can be set to:
-* `global` - meaning the pool will started once no matter how many XMPP hosts are served by MongooseIM
+* `global` - meaning that the pool will started once no matter how many XMPP hosts are served by MongooseIM
 * `host` - the pool will be started for all the XMPP hosts served by MongooseIM
 * `single_host` - the pool will be started for the selected host only (you must provide host name).